Spring Garden Revival

 Contact Plainville's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

-Residents and contractors in Plainville must follow specific guidelines for weed debris disposal to protect local water quality and comply with state and municipal regulations.
-Healthy weeds can be included in the municipal composting program, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to a certified landfill—never composted.
-Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained and removed before seed set.
-Soil clods and rocks are managed through the Transfer Station, which enforces a maximum bundle size of 4-foot and <50 lbs tied with biodegradable twine.
-Only biodegradable paper bags are accepted for yard waste, in accordance with MassDEP rules.
-Finished compost is available for soil improvement projects, with seasonal distribution in spring and fall.
-Strictly no debris may be left in streets, gutters, or storm drains to prevent MS4 violations and protect local waterways.
+Proper weed debris management in Plainville is essential for environmental protection and compliance with state regulations.
+The Department of Public Works oversees specialized disposal categories: healthy weeds are accepted in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained to prevent spread.
+Soil clods and rocks are managed through the Transfer Station, which enforces seasonal yard waste rules: only biodegradable paper bags (no plastic), woody weeds limited to 4-foot bundles and <50 lbs tied with biodegradable twine.
+Finished compost is available for soil improvement, with bulk delivery for restoration projects and seasonal distribution in spring and fall.
+Strictly, no debris may be left in streets, gutters, or storm drains to prevent MS4 violations and protect water quality.
+For guidance on schedules, permits, and procedures:

 Plainville Department of Public Works